mark2devel/mark2/CONTRIBUTING.md

 #### `PlayerEvent`

-Base player event class used for all other player events.
+Base player event class used for all other player events

 #### `PlayerChat`

 Issued when a player sends a chat message.
-Triggered by chat messages in the console.
+Triggered by chat messages in the console

 #### `PlayerDeath`

-Issued when a player dies. *Generally doesn't work in recent minecraft versions due to changes with the death messages.*
+Issued when a player dies. *Generally doesn't work in recent minecraft versions due to changes with the death messages*

 #### `PlayerJoin`